HuanLab/ISFrag/README.md

 # Part 1: Introduction and Installation

-`ISFrag` is an R package for identifying and annotating in-source fragments in LCMS metabolite featuretable.
+`ISFrag` is an R package for identifying and annotating in-source fragments in LCMS metabolite feature table.
 The package is written in the language R and its source code is publicly available at
 <https://github.com/HuanLab/ISFrag.git>.

 To install `ISFrag` package R version 4.0.0 or above is required, and we